Dominica Grammar School: History

 The birthplace of the Dominica Grammar School was in "Lagon", Roseau.
-It was in the building known as No. 66 Queen Mary Street, now occupied by Mr Ashton Piper, Barrister-at-Law and Solicitor.
+It was in the building known as No. 66 Queen Mary Street, now occupied by Mr Ashton Piper, barrister-at-law and solicitor.
 Up to 1877, the plot of land measuring just over 5000 sqft, at the corner of what was then Marlborough Street and Grandby Street, was vacant.
 It was purchased at public auction by a merchant named Henry Hamilton on behalf of his friend Alexander Robinson.
 The latter started to build on the plot of land in 1878.

-The story goes that Prince Albert Victor, Duke of Clarence, and his younger brother, Prince George, who later became King George V, visited Dominica in 1879 as naval cadets on HMS Bacchante and were entertained at the Robinson house which was afterwards named "Clarence Hall", in honor of its royal visitor.
+The story goes that Prince Albert Victor, Duke of Clarence, and his younger brother, Prince George, who later became King George V, visited Dominica in 1879 as naval cadets on HMS Bacchante and were entertained at the Robinson house, which was afterwards named "Clarence Hall", in honour of its royal visitor.
 The name, however, appears to have fallen into disuse with the passage of time.
-Robinson probably occupied the building as a dwelling, but when the Government decided to open the Dominica Grammar School, the spacious stone building on Grandby Street was rented for that purpose and opened as a school on January 16, 1893.
+Robinson probably occupied the building as a dwelling, but when the Government decided to open the Dominica Grammar School, the spacious stone building on Grandby Street was rented for that purpose and opened as a school on 16 January 1893.
 The property has been in the possession of the Piper family since 1924, when it was purchased by public auction by Augustus Piper.
 The building is said to have been extensively damaged by fire before it was acquired by Piper.

-As of January 2021, the Principal of DGS is Edina Darwton, preceded by first-appointed female and longest serving principal Mrs. Alicia Jean-Jacques.
+As of September 2021, the Principal of DGS is Edina Darwton, preceded by first-appointed female and longest serving principal Mrs. Alicia Jean-Jacques.